scmerrill/padawan360/README.md

   **Note:** I have seen the controller bundled with the USB receiver together.
 It was in the gaming peripheals department in my local Microcenter.
 It's marketed for PC gaming.
 Nice to get it in one package if you can if you don't have an extra 360 controller to spare.

+  I also use a chatpad with my controller for more button combination options.

 - ### Sound Board
   With this code you have two options: